Skip to main content

 Safety is not a property of prompts.
 Safety is a property of architecture.

 The Sigil Open Framework is built on a single, non-negotiable principle: autonomous agents cannot be trusted to self-govern.
 Trust must be structurally enforced — cryptographically, deterministically, and before execution, not after loss.
-Under SOF, every compliant agent operates within these guarantees:
+Under SOF, every conforming agent operates within these guarantees:

 • AI agents never hold private keys